mkulesh/onpc/README.md

 This software is published under the *GNU General Public License, Version 3*

-Copyright © 2018 by Mikhail Kulesh, Alexander Gomanuke
+Copyright © 2018 by Mikhail Kulesh, Alexander Gomanyuk

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.

 If not, see [www.gnu.org/licenses](https://www.gnu.org/licenses).